mjprzybilla/master_thesis/Supplementary_Material/readme.md

 **LSI_03_Clustering_UMAP_Zhang_v2.R** - Script for clustering of the scRNA-seq data from Zhang et al., generated with *LSI_01_Seurat_ZhangEtal.R*, which are then subsequently visualized using UMAP.
 The UMAP representation is then saved for the projection in *LSI_04_Project_Zhang_w_EL_Organoids.R*.
 This script generates Supplementary Figure 12a and Supplementary Figure 13a.

 **LSI_04_Project_Zhang_w_EL_Organoids.R** - Here, the LSI projection itself is implemented.
 This script projects each individual organoid clone at the *Early* and *Late* time point into the gastric dataset form *LSI_03_Clustering_UMAP_Zhang_v2.R*.
 Subsequently, the nearest neighbors are quantified and used to quantify the NN cell type frequency.
 This script generates Supplementary Figure 12b and Supplementary Figure 12c, as well as Supplementary Figure 13b-d.

+**ECB_01_inferCNV_prepare_Seq8_input.R** - R script that takes the count matrix from Seurat, after the removal of bad quality cells and wrangles it into shape for the analysis script.
+Here, data from Sequencing 8, corresponding to D2C2 replicate 2 at day 168 is specifically used.

+**ECB_02_inferCNV_analysis.R** - R script with the commands to run inferCNV.

+**ECB_03_sbatch_Seq8_inferCNV.sh** - Bash script to run inferCNV on the data from D2R2 replicate 2 at day 168 on a slurm cluster.

+**ECB_04_Seq8_ECB_heatmaps.R** - Script to re-plot the inferCNV output with cells ordered according to their cell-subclone-relationship for data from Sequencing 8.
+The resulting heatmap is shown in Figure 15b.

+**ECB_05_Seq8_ECB_heatmap_chr.R** - Script to plot a zoom-in of specific chromosomes from D2C2 replicate 2 day 168, that show copy number alterations between the winning subclone and the base-line subclone.
+The zoom-in is represented in Figure 15d.

+**ECB_06_Seq8_DEG_analysis.R** - Script for the performance of differential gene expression analysis between individual subclones from the expressed cellular barcode system (ECB).
+Here, Sequencing 8 is used.
+Further, the proportion of differential expressed genes, and gene set enrichment analysis is performed.
+The results from this script are shown in Figure 15e-g.

+**CNV_03_inferCNV_prepare_Seq8_input.R** - R script that takes the count matrix from Seurat, after the removal of bad quality cells and wrangles it into shape for the *CNV_04_inferCNV_analysis.R* script.
+Here, data from Sequencing 8, corresponding to D2C2 replicate 2 at day 168, is used.

+**CNV_04_inferCNV_analysis.R** - R script with the commands to run inferCNV.

+**CNV_05_sbatch_Seq8_inferCNV.sh** - Bash script to run inferCNV on the data from D2C2 replicate 2 at day 168 on a slurm cluster.

+**CNV_11_Seq8_ECB_heatmaps.R** - Script to re-plot the inferCNV output in a format which is overlapping with scDNA and CONICSmat.
+The representation is shown in Figure 13b.